top of page

 3) How much contact can I have with my baby after birth and after adoption?

-You may have as much contact with your baby at the hospital as you desire.
-When planning your child’s adoption, you can choose an open-adoption plan that allows ongoing visits with your child, or you can choose less open adoption that keeps you informed about your child’s progress through letters and photos.
+When planning your child’s adoption, you can choose an open-adoption plan that allows ongoing visits with your child, or you can choose a less open adoption that keeps you informed about your child’s progress through letters and photos.
 Adoptive families respect your need to know that your child is loved and happy.
 If you prefer not to have any contact with your child or the adoptive family, confidential-adoption plans are also possible.

 4) How soon after birth can my baby go to the parents I choose?